LesleyLai/blog/contents/blog/delve_into_cpp/en.md

 #### Local Meetups

 Joining [North Denver Metro C++ Meetup](https://www.meetup.com/North-Denver-Metro-C-Meetup/) was one of the best decisions for me during my college years.
-I understand that it is a hard time to pop into meetups as the time of writing, as most of them are currently held online.
+I understand that it is a hard time to pop into meetups at the time of writing since most of them are currently held online.
-Nevertheless, I urge you to try to go to some meetups if you have time.
+Nevertheless, I urge you to try to attend some meetups if you have time.
 Online meetings also provide some advantages compare to physical ones.
 For example, they require low commitment, and you can choose from all of those meetups worldwide.